stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

-# Tutorial - Robot integration
+# TUTORIAL - Robot integration

 This tutorial explains how to use the [xacro](https://index.ros.org/p/xacro/) tool to add the ZED camera to the URDF of a robot.